 When Should I Hire a Michigan Truck Accident Attorney?

-It is smart to hire a truck accident lawyer immediately after the crash.
+It is smart to hire a Michigan truck accident lawyer immediately after the crash.

 The trucking company will have its team of investigators on the scene gathering evidence within hours.
 You need your own team of experts at the location to interview witnesses, take photographs, and measure any skid marks or other road markings that were caused by the accident.